Arranging a Funeral or Cremation Service in Indiana

 What are burial and cemetery plot requirements in Indiana?

 Requirements vary depending on the cemetery you select.
-As mentioned below, there is no legal regulation that enforces the use of a casket.
-However, cemetery regulations do usually require some kind of rigid container.
-Many cemeteries also require the use of a vault or grave liner to help prevent ground settlement and avoid the contamination of the water table from embalming chemicals.
+As mentioned below, no legal regulation enforces the use of a casket.
+However, cemetery regulations do usually require some rigid container.
+Many cemeteries also require a vault or grave liner to help prevent ground settlement and avoid the contamination of the water table from embalming chemicals.

 Can I pre-plan a funeral or cremation?
 How does Indiana state law govern preneed plans?

 There are three funding methods – trust funds, escrow accounts, and insurance policies.
-If you purchase a preneed contract directly from a funeral home, it will most likely be funded by a trust fund or escrow account.
-If you purchase a plan from an insurance agent, you take out a burial insurance policy.
+Purchasing a preneed contract directly from a funeral home will most likely be funded by a trust fund or escrow account.
+If you buy a plan from an insurance agent, you take out a burial insurance policy.

-Pre-planning is a very good idea.
+Pre-planning is an excellent idea.
 It can save surviving families emotional and financial distress when a death occurs.
-Aside from preneed funeral contracts with certified agents, it is becoming more common these days for individuals to simply outline their personal funeral plans and put aside the necessary funds to cover their needs.
+Aside from preneed funeral contracts with certified agents, it is becoming more common these days for individuals to outline their personal funeral plans and put aside the necessary funds to cover their needs.

-Funds can be laid away in a payable-on-death account (POD), also known as a Totten Trust.
-A family member is named as the beneficiary should a death occur, and they can withdraw the funds for the funeral expenses.
+Funds can be laid away in a payable-on-death account (POD), a Totten Trust.
+If a family member dies, they are named as the beneficiary, and they can withdraw the funds for funeral expenses.
 A Totten trust does not have to go through probate.

 To learn more about making a funeral or cremation plan by setting up a P.O.D. account, visit our article on How to Safely Put Money Aside for a Funeral Plan.